galaxyproject/training-material/Introduction/tutorials/Introduction.md

 To share a history, click on the gear symbol in the history pane and select `Share or Publish`.
 On this page you can do 3 things:

 1. **Make accessible via Link**.
 This generates a link that you can give out to others.
 Anybody with this link will be able to view your history (even without a Galaxy account).
 2. **Publish History**.
 This will not only create a link, but will also publish your history.
-This means your history will be listed under `Shared Data → Published Histories` in the top menu
+This means your history will be listed under `Shared Data → Published Histories` in the top menu.
 3. **Share with Individual Users**.
 This will share the history only with specific users on the Galaxy instance.

 :pencil2: ***Hands on!***